Latest Completed Units / Projects/ WIP 2020 (Hobby Post)

-Here I will post updates on the latest wargames units / projects I have added to my hobby collection.
+Here I will post updates on the latest wargames units / projects I have added to my hobby collection and also work in progress.
 Newest entries at the top.

 08/11/20 - Strelets ACW Union Infantry 1/72 Scale.
 Another ebay purchase that I based up.
 First pic is of a firing line and second pic shows marching poses.
 I have more than just basing work still to do on the command stands hence not shown.

 07/11/20 - Zvezda Russian Guard Artillery 1/72 Scale.
 I bought the whole painted set #8045 from ebay I then based them having added the Italeri cannons being manhandled in the second image.
 The bases immediately below are destined for my own hobby collection and I will probably sell off the three larger bases.

 Bases above are 6x4cm and below are 7x7cm.
 All plastic card.

 06/11/20 - Covid19.
 It's been a very strange year in so many respects and a sad one too for many folk.
 For me Spring & Summer is usually the quieter half of the year but due to lockdowns and the consequent increase in demand for hobby products & online shopping that has not been the case this year - so many many thanks for all your orders.
 I hope your hobby has been a positive force for you in rather depressing times.
 I've not had much to blog about hobby wise or time to write until now.
 So I hope you like this new format of hobby blog post which I will revisit from time to time to update with pics of completed units etc...With a bit of luck I will work out how to 'pin' the post so it's always at the top of the blog post list on my store homepage.